-This alternative would not be effective regarding demolition of the site building that contains ACM.
-In accordance with National Emissions Standards for Hazardous Air Pollutants (NESHAP) regulations, demolition of the K Barracks building cannot be conducted prior to proper abatement; therefore, site redevelopment could not occur.
-This alternative would also be ineffective in achieving the goal of reduction of health risks.
+This alternative would not be effective regarding renovation and/or demolition of the site buildings that contain ACM.
+In accordance with National Emissions Standards for Hazardous Air Pollutants (NESHAP) regulations, demolition or rehabilitation/renovation of the site buildings cannot precede proper abatement; therefore, renovation or demolition could not occur if this alternative would be selected.
+This alternative would also be ineffective in achieving the goal of reducing health risks.